Mayan Calendar

 Monterrico beach

-Monterrico is located on the Pacific coast and is considered to be the most beautiful beach of Guatemala.
-It is famous for its long, volcanic, black sand beaches and a charming small town.
+Monterrico, situated on the stunning Pacific coast, is well-known and admired as one of the most spectacular beaches in Guatemala.
+It is famous for its long, volcanic, black sand beaches and charming small town.
 Relax at the beautiful beach and enjoy the tropical flavor.
-Or, if you like, you can visit the sea turtle project and check out the beaches of Hawaii and Mañanita (just outside of Monterrico) where the baby turtles are released back to the ocean.
-Duration: 1 day.
-Price from $120
+You may choose to visit the sea turtle project to witness the release of baby turtles back into the ocean at the shores of Hawaii and Mañanita, located just outside Monterrico.

 Similar trips